MugishaU/Project-1-Journal/README.md

 ### Run Deployed Version

-Open https://majc-blogs.netlify.app/ and wait for 30 seconds if no content appears
+Open [this link](https://majc-blogs.netlify.app/) and wait for 30 seconds if no content appears

 ### Run Local Version